This article on eCommerce homepages is a guest post by Yongi Barnard, conversion copywriter and messaging strategist.

 Most likely when a person uses the search bar they already know what they want, are aware that you might be a place to get it from, or already know your brand.

-In short, it’s a person that’s extremely close to whipping out his credit card for you.
+In short, people who use search bars are extremely close to whipping out a credit card for you.
 So this should be a quick and easy conversion win.
 Just look at what the stats say:

 More Reading Resources About the Search Bar: